aridjayarecipes/cutesrecipes.web.app/content/post/1837-steps-to-make-award-winning-beatroot-and-carrot-soup.md

 1. Put you hand blender into the cooker blend it all into a fine paste.
 All some lime juice or cream.
 Serve it hot.

-Learn how to make Healthy Beetroot Carrot Soup at home with Chef Slurp on this hot Beetroot & Carrot soup on a winter evening.
+Learn how to make Healthy Beetroot Carrot Soup at home with Chef Slurp on this hot Beetroot &amp; Carrot soup on a winter evening.
 Hello everybody, hope you are having an incredible day today.
 This easy soup recipe is made with beetroot, cumin and carrots for a hearty and warming winter meal.
 For more soup recipes, head to Tesco Real Food.
 Put the carrot, beetroot, onion and garlic in a shallow roasting tray.

 So that is going to wrap it up with this special food beatroot and carrot soup recipe.
 Thank you very much for your time.
 I am confident that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!